Prospectus and Court Ordered Sales #80

 CATEGORY: Legally Speaking

-TAGS: Building Scheme Developer Disclosure Land Title Office Municipal Bylaw Property Disclosure Property Disclosure Statement Real Estate Act Subdivision Plan Superintendent of Real Estate
+TAGS: Building Scheme Developer Disclosure Land Title Office Municipal Bylaw Office of the Superintendent of Real Estate (OSRE) Property Disclosure Real Estate Act Subdivision Plan

 By Gerry Neely